lammps/lammps/doc/src/Developer_unittest.rst

 compilation of LAMMPS (shared library build enabled, Python interpreter found, Python development files found).

-The python tests are implemented using the ``unittest`` standard Python module and split into multiple files with similar categories as the tests for the C-style library interface.
+The Python tests are implemented using the ``unittest`` standard Python module and split into multiple files with similar categories as the tests for the C-style library interface.